Pawel-Albert/utilities-for-testing-extension/README.md

 - Improved CNP (Personal Numeric Code) generation with more robust validation
 - Better CUI (Company ID) formatting with optional RO prefix
 - Enhanced Romanian phone number generation with format options

+### Version 0.5.3 Updates (Preview)

+#### Selector Builder UI

+- Added a visual selector builder in the Site Selectors page:
+  - Step-by-step interface for creating Testing Library-style selectors
+  - Support for all selector types (role, label, text, testId, CSS)
+  - Automatic generation of JSON configuration based on selections
+  - Preview functionality with copy to clipboard option
+  - "Add to JSON Editor" feature for direct integration with site configurations
+- Enhanced selector validation and error handling:
+  - Clear feedback for incomplete or invalid selectors
+  - Visual guidance for selector options
+  - Context-sensitive field display based on selector type
+- Improved exact match handling for text and label selectors
+- Fixed URL links to test pages for practicing with selectors

 ## Todo